 We're excited you’ve chosen UT Dallas as your home!
 Here, sorority women are well-rounded individuals who strive for excellence in everything they do, whether in academics, sports or other leadership roles.
 We take pride in our Panhellenic community, and we sincerely hope you consider joining our tradition of excellence.
 Good luck, and go Comets!

 The College Panhellenic Council (CPC), or Panhellenic, is UT Dallas’ coordinating body of the four National Panhellenic Conference sororities on campus.
 The council is composed of six executive board members and a delegate from each sorority.
-Members are current sorority women who have disaffiliated from their chapters during recruitment to provide unbiased planning and support.
+The College Panhellenic Executive council consists of members who are current sorority women who have disaffiliated from their chapters during recruitment to provide unbiased planning and support.

 Panhellenic strengthens the Greek community and is responsible for promoting scholarship, philanthropy and safety.
 Panhellenic provides activities and programs throughout the year to address current issues affecting college women.

 The National Panhellenic Conference (NPC) is the umbrella organization for the 26 international women’s fraternities and sororities.
 NPC provides support and guidance for its members and serves as the national voice on contemporary issues of sorority life.